-Paper wasps have smokey black wings which they fold lengthwise when at rest.
-Adults grow to be ½ to one inch in length.
-A type of stinging insects, paper wasps have a stinger extending from the abdomen used to both hunt prey with or as a means of defense.
+Paper wasps have smokey black wings which fold lengthwise when at rest.
+Adults grow to be 1/2 to one inch in length.
+A type of stinging insect, paper wasps have a stinger extending from the abdomen used to both hunt prey with or as a means of defense.

 Due to their ability to sting us, our children, and pets, paper wasps are always unwanted when they decide to move into our yards and invade our personal space.

 Paper Wasp Frequently Asked Questions (FAQs)